 Lifestyles of the rich and famous in Punta del Este

-Often compared to Miami and Cannes for its resort style and well-heeled visitors, Punta del Este is the jewel of Uruguay at the wide mouth of Río de la Plata.
-Head into this posh resort town and set out on a scenic panoramic tour through tiny residential neighborhoods and past stunning beaches.
+Often compared to Cannes for its resort style and well-heeled visitors, Punta del Este is the jewel of Uruguay at the wide mouth of Río de la Plata.
+Your ship will anchor offshore here, and you’ll be transported inland with either the use of tenders or zodiac crafts.
+Land in this posh resort town and set out on a scenic panoramic tour through tiny residential neighborhoods and past stunning beaches.
 Stop to visit Casapueblo, the self-built curvilinear home and studio of the late artist Carlos Páez Vilaró perched on a cliffside overlooking the Atlantic.
 A picturesque coastal road leads you back to the pier.

 A day at sea along the Brazilian coast